benjiaminhanks2/DOS-debugbar/README.md

 # DOS-debugbar

-DOS-debugbar is application written in assembler which helps programmers to know details about registers and stack in the moment of their application is running.
+DOS-debugbar is an application written in assembler which helps programmers to know details about registers and stack in the moment of their application is running.

-DOS-debugbar runs in background (TSR mode).
+DOS-debugbar runs in the background (TSR mode).

 Commands:
 To run the programm: